 Important Notice

 This is an independent information guide.
 Costs quoted are general indications from industry sources and may vary by region and property type.
 We are not EPC assessors.
 For an official assessment, contact an accredited domestic energy assessor.
+This page contains affiliate links — if you order an EPC through our links, we may earn a small commission at no extra cost to you.

 When Do You Need an EPC?